JamesSkemp/words/content/post/review-linksys-wrt-8-port-gigabit-switch-se4008-ffp.md

 +++
 title = "Review: Linksys WRT 8-Port Gigabit Switch (SE4008-FFP)"
-summary = "The following is a review of the Linksys WRT 8-Port Gigabit Switch (SE4008-FFP), received as part of the Amazon Vine program." draft = false comments = false date = "2015-05-28T16:42:01-05:00"
+description = "The following is a review of the Linksys WRT 8-Port Gigabit Switch (SE4008-FFP), received as part of the Amazon Vine program." draft = false comments = false date = "2015-05-28T16:42:01-05:00"